iteravirgo/bcsitera.github.io/apps/mcds-connector/docs/en-US/help.md

 Delivery Codeunit ID | 70466927

 ### Document Sending Profiles
-To prepare MCDS as a document sending profile for the customers open **Document Sending Profiles** and create new profile as following:
+To prepare MCDS as a document sending profile for the customers, open **Document Sending Profiles** and create new profile as following:

 Field | Value
 -- | --